1871fotc/1871fotc.github.io/docs/headstones/demolished-toowong-headstones.md

     **Data quality**

     - There are different spellings of names in the grave report, headstone inscription, and Memorial Search record.
-(We use a judgement to choose the best name to publish.)
+(We use our judgement to choose the best name to publish.)
     - Some people in the grave report may be buried in another location.
 For example, reinterred to another cemetery.
     - People are mentioned in the headstone inscription but may not be buried in Toowong Cemetery.
     - People are buried in the grave but may not be mentioned in the headstone inscription.